KuntalDanech/scaleracademy-twitter-backend-java-wiki/Home.md

 - Add caching support using Redis
 - _( Feel free to add your own wishlist, the Wikis are publicly editable )_

+***

+Please note that these scopes are mainly meant to be a part of the user's perspective.

+We will be defining similar development scopes as you know of JIRA epics which will be collated issues.